-Name and Experience, special responsibilities, qualifications independence Experience, special responsibilities, qualifications and other directorships status Bernard Carrasco Bernard Carrasco is a business consultant advising privately owned businesses Chairperson and is also Chairman of ASX listed Tutt Bryant Group Limited.
-Bernard's previous Independent positions include Managing Director of Email Metering, Chief Financial Officer Non-Executive and a Director of OneSteel Limited, Chief Financial Officer of BHP Steel and a Director Director of Steel and Tube Holdings Limited (New Zealand).
+Name and independence status Experience, special responsibilities, qualifications and other directorships Bernard Carrasco Chairperson Independent Non-Executive director Bernard Carrasco is a business consultant advising privately owned businesses and is also Chairman of ASX listed Tutt Bryant Group Limited.
+Bernard's previous positions include Managing Director of Email Metering, Chief Financial Officer and a director of OneSteel Limited, Chief Financial Officer of BHP Steel and a director of Steel and Tube Holdings Limited (New Zealand).
 Bernard holds qualifications from Ecole Supérieure de Commerce, Marseille, France and an MBA, from the University of Cape Town, South Africa.
 He is also a former fellow of the Institute of Chartered Management Accountants, UK.
-Bernard Carrasco was appointed as a Director on 3 November 2006.
-John Hughes Prior to joining the Company, John was Managing Director of ASX listed Ruralco CEO and Holdings Limited until its merger with Tasmanian based Roberts Limited in 2006.
-Managing Director He was previously Managing Director of Thorn EMI Rentals Australasia ("Thorn") and led the reshaping of that company into a highly successful consumer electronics and financial services organisation.
-Prior to Thorn he was Managing Director of Dominos Pizza Australia and has over 25 years experience as a senior executive in a number of leading Australian and international companies including Sharp Corporation, Competitive Foods and Grace Bros.
-John holds a Bachelor of Commerce degree from the University of New South Wales and is a Fellow of the Australian Institute of Company Directors.
+Bernard Carrasco was appointed as a director on 3 November 2006.
+John Hughes CEO and Prior to joining the Company, John was Managing Director of ASX listed Ruralco Holdings Limited until its merger with Tasmanian based Roberts Limited in 2006.
+He was previously Managing Director of Managing director Thom EMI Rentals Australasia ("Thorn") and led the reshaping of that company into a highly successful consumer electronics and financial services organisation.
+Prior to Thorn, he was Managing Director of Dominos Pizza Australia and has over 25 years experience as a senior executive in a number of leading Australian and international companies including Sharp Corporation, Competitive Foods and Grace Bros.
+John holds a Bachelor of Commerce degree from the University of New South Wales and is a fellow of the Australian Institute of Company directors.
 John Hughes was appointed as a director on 3 November 2006.
-David Carter David Carter is a lawyer and corporate advisor who was previously a partner of a Independent major international law firm.
-David has significant experience in corporate, Non-Executive commercial and international law.
-He is currently a Director of VENCorp (the Director independent Victorian government regulator of gas and electricity transmission systems), and a Director of Property Investment Association of Australia Limited.
+David Carter Independent Non-Executive director David Carter is a lawyer and corporate advisor who was previously a partner of a major international law firm.
+David has significant experience in corporate, commercial and international law.
+He is currently a director of VENCorp (the independent Victorian government regulator of gas and electricity transmission systems), and a director of Property Investment Association of Australia Limited.
 David holds a Bachelor of Economics and a Bachelor of Laws (Hons) degree from Monash University, a Masters of Laws degree from Monash University and a Bachelor of Civil Law degree from Oxford University.
-David Carter was appointed as a Director on 3 November 2006.
-Gordon Howlett Gordon Howlett was Chief Executive of the Company from 1999 to 2006.
-Gordon Non-Executive is chairman of Kennards Hire Pty Limited.
-He has held previous executive Director positions including Executive General Manager of Operations at Qantas and before that was Managing Director of Avis Australia where he was instrumental in leading Avis to a leading market position throughout the Asia Pacific region.
+David Carter was appointed as a director on 3 November 2006.
+Gordon Howlett Non-Executive director Gordon Howlett was Chief Executive of the Company from 1999 to 2006.
+Gordon is Chairman of Kennards Hire Pty Limited.
+He has held previous executive positions including Executive General Manager of Operations at Qantas and before that was managing director of Avis Australia where he was instrumental in leading Avis to a leading market position throughout the Asia Pacific region.
 Gordon holds a Bachelor of Economics (Hons) degree from the University of Sydney and prior to joining Avis, had over 20 years experience in marketing and management positions with leading consumer goods companies including Colgate-Palmolive, Philip Morris, General Foods, Kolotex and Lifesavers.
 Gordon Howlett was appointed as a director on 25 March 1999 and retired as a director on 31 May 2007.